 - When prompted to enroll in MFA, select Enroll now.

+In Create Password, enter and confirm the password you want to use with your account.
 The password you select is case-sensitive and must include all of the following criteria:

 - At least 8 characters long